CANADA STOCKS-TSX rises as higher oil supports energy, Bombardier rallies

 * TSX closes down 17.99 points, or 0.12 percent, at 15,479.29

-TORONTO, April 27 Canada's main stock index rose on Wednesday as higher oil prices supported energy stocks, while financial and materials stocks also advanced after the Federal Reserve kept interest rates unchanged.
+TORONTO, April 27 Canada's main stock index rose on Wednesday as higher oil prices supported energy stocks, while industrials also advanced on speculation of a major order for a plane and train maker.

-The Toronto Stock Exchange (TSX) has rallied 20 percent since January, helped by a rebound in U.S. crude oil from a 12-year low.

-Investor sentiment improves when oil is trading above $40 a barrel, said Barry Schwartz, portfolio manager at Baskin Financial Services, while a rallying Canadian dollar has signaled strength in the domestic economy, adding to support for the index.
+Shares of Bombardier Inc rose 6 percent to C$2.11 after the company moved forward release of its first-quarter results by a day to Thursday in a surprise announcement that elevated market expectations of a big CSeries order this week.

 Cenovus Energy Inc reported a wider-than-expected quarterly operating loss and said its cash flow slumped 95 percent, hurt by the prolonged slump in oil and natural gas prices.

-Still its shares rose 1.6 percent to C$19.18, while the overall energy group advanced nearly 1 percent as oil reached its highest level of 2016.
+Still its shares rose 3.2 percent to C$19.50, while the overall energy group advanced 2.2 percent as oil reached its highest level of 2016.

-The materials group, which includes precious and base metals miners and fertilizer companies, added 1.3 percent.
-It was led by an 8 percent jump in the shares of First Quantum Minerals Ltd to C$9.32.
+The materials group, which includes precious and base metals miners and fertilizer companies, added 1 percent, while financials rose 0.4 percent.

-Financials rose 0.3 percent, while gains for railway stocks helped push the industrials group 1.1 percent higher.

-Shares of Bombardier Inc rose 1 percent to C$2.01 after the company moved forward release of its first-quarter results by a day to Thursday in a surprise announcement that elevated market expectations of a big CSeries order this week.
+Investors awaited the Federal Reserve's interest rate announcement scheduled for 2 p.m.
+(1800 GMT).
+The U.S. central bank is expected to keep rates unchanged as it monitors the impact from weakening global growth but may seek to signal it is determined to resume policy tightening this year.

-Technology stocks fell 1.4 percent as worse-than-expected results from Apple and Twitter weighed on technology stocks globally.
+Technology stocks fell 1.5 percent as worse-than expected results from Apple and Twitter weighed on technology stocks globally.

 * TSX closes down 17.99 points, or 0.12 percent, at 15,479.29